jolicode/elastically/README.md

 > [!IMPORTANT]
 > Require PHP 8.0+ and Elasticsearch 8+.

-Works with **Elasticsearch 7** as well but is not officially supported by Elastica 8.
+Works with **Elasticsearch 7** as well, but is not officially supported by Elastica 8.
 Use with caution.

 Version 2+ does not work with **OpenSearch** anymore due to restrictions added by Elastic on their client.